cranelift_codegen/ir/

 558

-559 /// If this instruction references a stack slot, return it
+559 /// If this is a load/store instruction, return its memory flags.

 561 match self {